rancher/backup-restore-operator/DEVELOPING.md

 If you want to interact with the Minio deployed in the cluster, you can use the following arguments:

 * `list-minio-files`: List all the files currently stored in the bucket `rancherbackups` in Minio
-* `copy-minio-files`: Copy all the files currently stored in the bucket `rancherbackups` in Minio to the local directory `minio-files-$EPOCH`
+* `retrieve-minio-files`: Copy all the files currently stored in the bucket `rancherbackups` in Minio to the local directory `minio-files-$EPOCH`
+* `copy-minio-files`: Copy all the files currently stored in a local directory (passed as first argument) to the bucket `rancherbackups` in Minio
+* `reset-minio-bucket`: Delete and create the `rancherbackups` bucket

 ### Building on Different Architectures